 Many of the animals at SDHS are brought in by their owners, some are stray / found animals, and some come to us from other shelters through our transfer program.

 The San Diego Humane Society regularly visits shelters, both in and outside of San Diego County, to take in animals and help ease the overcrowded conditions that many shelters face.
 This helps ensure no healthy animal will have to be euthanized due to lack of space.

 Why do so many of your dogs have age recommendations?

 Age recommendations are assigned to certain dogs to help protect the safety of both the dog and the family that may adopt it.
 Dogs do not communicate in the same ways as humans do - they communicate through very subtle body language.
 While an adult may realize that a dog's rigid posture may mean "I don't want to share my toy with you," a young child may not understand this cue.
 Additionally, a dog with a high energy level could inadvertently knock over a young child during play.

 Our Animal Care and Behavior and Training staff have closely examined the personalities of every dog, and any age recommendations assigned are meant as a guideline to help adopters determine which pet will best match the needs of their household.

 Why put so many resources into animal welfare?

-With so many worthy causes in need of support and attention today, this is a question we value and welcome.
+With so many worthy causes in need of support and attention today, this is a question we welcome.

 The link between people who harm animals and people who commit violent acts against other people is well documented, and history is full of high-profile examples.
 You don't have to be an animal lover to be concerned about people's treatment of animals.